Fishing the Boundary Waters

 Come and experience some of the North Country’s best freshwater fishing and once you have had a full day of enjoyment in the wilderness you may want to sample the great taste of our special recipe fishing breading mix.

-Tips on fishing are worth about a dime per dozen.
+Boundary Waters fishing tips are worth about a dime per dozen.
 Lucky for most of us, ’cause there seems to be a tip for every fishin’ hole, in every weather condition, for every type of game fish in America!
 Why does it have to be so confusing?
 It doesn’t!
 “Tips” are just that – just something to try when your way isn’t working.
 So read through this list, remember a third of them, and try two or three.
 Who knows … one of them might just work!

 Getting ready to go

 - Just as there are two different areas, the Boundary Waters and Quetico Park, each requires its own license.
 If you are only going to fish on one side of the border, Minnesota or Ontario, only the appropriate one license is necessary.

 - A Minnesota fishing license is required for the Boundary Waters Canoe area (US side.
 In Minnesota, the age where a license is required is 16.

 Licenses may be purchased here at North Country’s base for BWCA trips.
 The license which most of our non-Minnesota Resident clients purchase is the seven calendar day license, and costs $29.50.
 We also offer a 72-clock hour license, normally spanning over four calendar days.
 We can start the license on any day and time you select.
 It then runs for 72 hours.
 If the license started at 10:30 AM on the 9th, it would expire at 10:30 AM on the 12th.
 This is best for three- or four-day trips, and costs $25.
 A 24-clock hour license is also available, and works the same way spanning two calendar days.
 The cost is $9.50.
 We also offer Seasonal, Husband/Wife Married Couple, and Family Licenses.